 Numerous studies have been completed in relation to I-5 within the JBLM vicinity.
-This area has historically experienced elevated levels of congestion, related to JBLM Base traffic, and these studies have sought to relieve this congestion, improve local and mainline system efficiency, enhance mobility, and support the regional HOV network, improve safety, and increase transit and travel demand management opportunities.
-In the South Study Area Report (completed in 2020), the following build alternative was defined for I-5 near DuPont (represented graphically in Figure 4).
-It should be noted that some of these improvements are already under construction or completed:
+This area has historically experienced elevated levels of congestion, related to JBLM Base traffic, and these studies have sought to relieve this congestion, improve local and mainline system efficiency, enhance mobility, support the regional HOV network, improve safety, and increase transit and travel demand management opportunities.
+In the South Study Area Report (completed in 2020), the following build alternative was defined for I-5 near DuPont (represented graphically in Figure 6-4), some of these improvements are already under construction or completed: